Metallaborane: Metallacarboranes

-Structure of (Me_{4}N^{+})_{2}[Fe(C_{2}B_{9}H_{11})_{2}]^{2-}, showing only one Me_{4}N^{+}.
+Structure of (Me4N+)2[Fe(C2B9H11)2](2-), showing only one Me4N+.

 Even greater in scope than metalloboranes are metallacarboranes.
 These cages have carbon vertices, often CH, in addition to BH and M vertices.
-A well-developed class of metallacarboranes are prepared from dicarbollides, anions of the formula [C_{2}B_{9}H_{11}]^{2-}.
+A well-developed class of metallacarboranes are prepared from dicarbollides, anions of the formula [C2B9H11](2-).
 These anions function as ligands for a variety of metals, often forming sandwich complexes.

 Some metalloboranes are derived by the metalation of neutral carboranes.
 Illustrative are the six-and seven-vertex cages prepared from closo-C2B3H5.
-Reaction of this carborane with iron carbonyl sources gives closo Fe- and Fe2-containing products, according to these idealized equations:
+Reaction of this carborane with iron carbonyl sources gives closo Fe- and Fe_{2}-containing products, according to these idealized equations: